-In a backstreet workshop in Invercargill, in 1987, Paul Adams and Bruce Dickens build the first rigid hulled aluminium chambered boat - a Stabicraft 3.5 dinghy called the ‘Ally Duck’.
+In a backstreet workshop in Invercargill, New Zealand, Paul Adams and Bruce Dickens build the first rigid hulled aluminium chambered boat - a Stabicraft 3.5 dinghy called the ‘Ally Duck’.
 Later that year the operation moves to leased premises at 345 Bluff Highway, Invercargill and has remained there ever since.

 The Powerboat Centre in Christchurch becomes the first Stabicraft dealer.

 The first Stabicraft are exported to British Columbia in Canada.
 The initial shipment is two dinghies and three runabouts.

 Stabicraft buy the premises at 345 Bluff Highway, Invercargill.

 Thanetcraft Aluminium Boats are licensed to build Stabicraft in the UK where they are sold and marketed under the Thanetcraft brand.

 Stabicraft boats are first exported to a distributor in the USA.

 Stabicraft unveils the 550XC - the forerunner for the XR Sport range.
 It is the first Stabi built for the family and recreational market.
 Until then the range was aimed at fishermen, divers and commercial operators.

 The Generation II pontoon is launched.
 The first major design change in a decade, it represents a turning point, allowing for more streamlined silhouettes for boats, better functionality and greater appeal in the recreational market.

 Stabicraft attains New Zealand Way brand accreditation.
 The brand was developed in 1993 as a joint initiative of NZ Tourism and Tradenz as a mark of quality, excellence and environmental responsibility.